Production Files

 .env.exampleThis file documents the variables expected by the backend at runtime.
 It should be committed to the repository because it explains what a developer or deployment environment needs to provide.

-A generated backend environment file includes sections for the application, server, TLS, logging, public files, storage, database, ORM, WebSocket settings, and production diagnostics.
+A generated backend environment file includes sections for the application, server, TLS, logging, storage, database, ORM, WebSocket settings, and production diagnostics.
+Standard backend projects also include public file and template settings.
+API-only backend projects omit those frontend-serving variables.

 APP_NAME=api